-Figure 2.4 shows the first few rows from a 2017-2021 ACS 5-year Summary File estimate file for Table B08121: "Median Earnings in the Past 12 Months (In 2021 Inflation-Adjusted Dollars) by Means of Transportation to Work."
-The first row of the pipedelimited file shows the variable labels, while subsequent rows show the ACS estimates for this table.
-The rows highlighted in the table show the results for the United States, U.S. rural areas, and the Midwest region (that will be spotlighted in the "Geography Files" subsection below).
+Figure 2.4 lists the first few rows from a 2017-2021 ACS 5-year Summary File estimate for "Table B08121: Median Earnings in the Past 12 Months (In 2021 Inflation-Adjusted Dollars) by Means of Transportation to Work."
+The first row of the pipe-delimited file lists the variable labels, while subsequent rows list the ACS estimates for this table.
+The rows highlighted in the table list the results for the United States, rural areas, and the Midwest region (spotlighted in the "Geography Files" subsection).